 It’s hard to find words to describe how much I love this healthy, low carb vegetarian entree.
 It combines some of my favorite flavors into one tantalizing dish.
 You won’t miss the meat.
 Enjoy!

-- 1 bunch asparagus (about 1 lb.) - thicker, larger stalks work best
+- 1 lb asparagus - thicker, larger stalks work best

 - 4 portobello mushroom caps

 - 1/2 cup lowfat milk

 - Dash cayenne

 - 1 1/2 tbsp fresh chopped flat leaf parsley